-Responsible for the Neolithic site’s staff, volunteers and education programme, he was forced with the team to close the site twice this year following government restrictions on large gatherings.
+Responsible for the Neolithic site’s staff, volunteers and education programme, James had to close the National Lottery-funded site twice this year in response to government guidance.

-“Covid-19 has been devastating for the entire sector of tourism and heritage,” says James.
+“Covid-19 has been devastating for the entire heritage sector,” says James.
 “For us, it was a really sad day having to close the gates.
-At first we thought it was going to be quite a short-term measure, but then came that dawning realisation that this isn’t going to be a couple of weeks.
+At first, we thought it was going to be quite a short-term measure, but then came that dawning realisation that it wasn’t going to be a couple of weeks.
 How were we going to open back up?
 That was quite difficult.”

-While many within the organisation went on furlough to help support the charity and continue doing what it could do with a limited income, James and a few others remained at Stonehenge to help look after the site – along with security – and plan for a safe, Covid-secure reopening.
-Doing everything from figuring out future digital strategies to cleaning toilets, opening other heritage sites like Old Sarum to testing fire alarms, the Salisbury-based manager saw light in the logistical challenges thrown at him:
+While many within English Heritage went on furlough to help support the charity, James and a few others remained at Stonehenge to look after the site and to plan for a safe, Covid-secure reopening.

-“I’m over the moon – in operations we live for the extraordinary and like to get stuck into a crisis, and this has certainly been a big one!
-The challenge throughout has been great – there wasn’t really any time at any point to really step back and take stock of it, you were just going from one thing to the next.
+“In operations we live for the extraordinary and love a challenge, and this has certainly been a big one!
+Throughout the first lockdown, there wasn’t really any time at any point to really step back and take stock of it, you were just going from one thing to the next.

-James is one of a handful of workers around the UK formally recognised by The National Lottery for his outstanding work, with his image set to be beamed on the Wiltshire stones.
+James is one of a handful of workers around the UK formally recognised by The National Lottery for his outstanding work during the pandemic, with his image set to be beamed on the Wiltshire stones.

 “I’m surprised and exceptionally humbled by it,” he reflects.
 “There are so many people who have worked hard across our industry, across English Heritage and across the site at Stonehenge to make this year a success.
 We have an incredibly close team and I feel like I work in a family unit.

-“Our staff came back with such enthusiasm and a genuine want to continue sharing the site’s incredible story.
-They continue to be adaptable and flexible through all weather, all the obstacles that get thrown at us.
-Without them, we wouldn’t be able to do any of what we do.”
+“Our staff came back with such enthusiasm and a genuine desire to continue sharing Stonehenge’s incredible story.
+They’ve been adaptable and flexible through all weather, all the obstacles - without them, we wouldn’t be able to do any of what we do.”